Zareef09/KYC-/README.md

 ## Intake Flow

-1. Capture the front of the license.
+1. Capture the front of the license
-2. Capture the back of the license.
+2. Capture the back of the license
-3. Choose individual or entity.
+3. Choose individual or entity
-4. If entity, upload articles of incorporation.
+4. If entity, upload articles of incorporation
-5. Submit to FastAPI and review OCR output.
+5. Submit to FastAPI and review OCR output
-6. Start the Vapi web voice call for wrongful termination intake.
+6. Start the Vapi web voice call for wrongful termination intake
 7. Review OCR and locally stored voice-intake answers in `/admin`

 <img width="1920" height="960" alt="Screenshot 2026-08-26 at 3 02 39 PM" src="https://github.com/user-attachments/assets/e9acedd8-384e-4474-8ac8-711a8a420d02" />